bewithdhanu/DevNotes/README.md

 A minimalist, keyboard-friendly note-taking application with code editor features and infinite scrolling.
 Built with React, TypeScript, and IndexedDB.

+This application was fully generated using Cursor IDE + Claude-3.5-Sonnet AI assistant.

 ## Features

 - 🎨 Code editor-like interface